dmitrypol/dmitrypol.github.io/_drafts/roles_permissions.md

 end
 {% endhighlight %}

-So this works great for granting application wide permissions but client specific users might have different permissions for different clients.
+So this works great for granting application wide permissions but client specific users need to be resticted more.
 Additionally when we are in `show`, `update`, `edit` or `destroy` we can get client from the record.
-In `index` we have multiple records and in `new` / `create` the record does not exist yet.
+In `index` we have multiple records and in `new` / `create` the record does not exist yet so we need to get client from user.

-TODO

 {% highlight ruby %}
 class User
-  def get_client_ids
+  def get_client_id
-    user_clients.map(&:client_id)
+    user_client.map(&:client_id)
   end
 end
 class ApplicationPolicy
   def get_client_id
     return @record.client_id if @record.try(:client_id)
-    return @user.get_client_ids
+    return @user.get_client_id
   end
 end
 {% endhighlight %}